- About Us

 Fax: (860) 628-3205

-There are several State and National organizations that can help if you with your homeschool decision.
+There are several State and National organizations that can help with your homeschool decision.

 National Home School Association (NHSA) – The NHSA is the national headquarters for home schooling in America.
 The NHSA provides comprehensive support, programs, activities, and resources to the nationwide community of homeschoolers.

 CT Homeschool Network (CHN) is Connecticut’s largest statewide support & information homeschool organization that serves to inclusively inform, empower, and build community among home educators in the state of Connecticut.

 CT Homeschoolers Inclusive – Connect and support CT homeschoolers regardless of geographic location, method of instruction or religious affiliation.
 The Yahoo Message Group is the hub of our activity, allowing homeschoolers across the state to connect to share ideas, methods, events and support.

 Great Ways to Home Educate (GWHE) provides support, information, and enrichment activities and is available to all who have chosen to educate their children at home regardless of faith, curriculum choice, or teaching style.
 Their families are mainly located in Litchfield, New Haven, Fairfield, and Hartford counties in CT.
 They are an all-volunteer, nonprofit 501(c)(3) organization providing support for the homeschool community.

 My Reflection Matters, LLC (MRM) provides the tools necessary to support and nurture the development of healthy racial and ethnic identities of Black and Brown children and older youth.
 MRM serves as an online parent-teacher warehouse, creates content, offers workshops and has a grassroots support group and cooperative, My Reflection Matters in CT Home Education, where parents unschooling or home educating Black and Brown children in the state of Connecticut, together, organize classes and activities for youth and adults that center decolonized learning and affirm the identities of BIPOC.